utkudoganay9/Roadmap/README.md

-# Journey to Becoming a Software Developer
+# Journey to Becoming a Software Developer ✨

-This repository is a curated collection of draft projects that chart the journey from beginner to becoming a software developer.
+This repository is a collection of draft projects that chart the journey from beginner to becoming a software developer.
 The projects encompass a range of topics including:

 - **Algorithm Logic**: Fundamental building blocks for learning algorithm logic.
 - **Introduction to Java**: Basics of Java programming language.